endymion1818/deliciousreverie-2023/src/content/posts/cache-and-dedup-requests.md

 ---
-title: "How to Cache and Dedup Fetch Requests"
+title: "How to Cache and De-duplicate Fetch Requests"
 description: "If you have an application which makes many requests to the same API you can use a key to cache and de-duplicate requests.
 Here's how to do it."
 tags:
   - javascript
 datePublished: 2025-11-18
 ---

 If you have an application which makes many requests to the same API you can use a key to cache and de-duplicate requests.

 ## Why might this happen?